 We're also partnering with Walmart's Talent Development team to develop responsible sourcing training for all Walmart buying teams.
 The Responsible Sourcing team will receive biannual scorecards that detail results of the training.

-A risk-based approach to audits

 In 2014, we'll begin the process of moving to a risk-based system, whereby our auditing scope and content will evolve each year to more effectively address current industry challenges.